thisismyrobot/ratty/README.md

 to teach myself a little about them.

-All take the form of simple command line REPL and assume some sort of compromised HTTP endpoint for that CNC.
+All take the form of simple command line REPL and assume some sort of compromised HTTP endpoint for that C2.

 For education purposes only.

-No really, please don't use this for anything other that educating yourself.
+No really, please don't use this for anything other than educating yourself.